daidahao/Database-Principles-Notes/midterm.md

 > The $ sign is also accepted, and some products allow #.

 > Note that names can sometimes be quoted between double quotes or square brackets, in which case spaces are allowed AND names become case-sensitive.
-Beder to avoid it.
+Better to avoid it.

 ```sql
 create table table_name